East End officials, state at odds over sand mining

 East End officials, state at odds over how to regulate sand mining operations

-East End officials and the state Department of Environmental Conservation are at odds over how to regulate sand mining on Long Island, a $36.5 million-a-year industry that environmentalists warn could be harming the source of the Island's drinking water.
+East End officials and the state Department of Environmental Conservation are clashing over how to regulate sand mining on Long Island, a $36.5 million-a-year industry that environmentalists warn could be harming the source of the Island's drinking water.

 Long Island's sought-after sand — which is said to have crystals resulting from the region's creation thousands of years ago by glaciers — has been mined for more than a century, trucked to New York City and shipped as far as Egypt to make cement.